RishithaRamesh/shopwithrish/README.md

 1. In the root folder, run `npm install`

 ## How to run the Frontend
-1. In another terminal, navigate to the `client` directory.
+1. In another terminal, navigate to the `frontend` directory.
-2. Run `npm install` to install all dependencies.
+2. Run `npm install axios bootstrap react-router-dom concurrently` to install all dependencies.
 3. Run `npm run dev` to start the app

 ## Check if Frontend is working